 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of addisconsist of when the listing the "independence" requirements of [Section 303A of the Corporate Governance Rules/ Rule5605(c)(2) of the Listing Rules] of the [NYSE/NASDAQ].
+Our nominating and corporate governance committee will consist of Mr. Charles Zhengyao Lu, Mr. Hui Li and Mr. Thomas P. Meier, and is chaired by Mr. Charles Zhengyao Lu.
+We have determined that Mr. Thomas P. Meier satisfies the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the NASDAQ.
 The nominating and corporate governance committee assists the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things:

-• recommending nominees to the board for election or re-election to the board, or for appointment to fill any vacancy on the board;

-- reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience, expertise, diversity and availability of service to us; - developing and recommending to our board such policies and procedures with respect to nomination or appointment of members of our board and chairs and members of its committees or other corporate governance matters as may be required pursuant to any SEC or [NYSE/NASDAQ] rules, or otherwise considered desirable and appropriate; - selecting and recommending to the board the names of directors to serve as members of the audit committee and the compensation committee, as well as of the nominating and corporate governance committee itself; and - evaluating the performance and effectiveness of the board as a whole.
+- recommending nominees to the board for election or re-election to the board, or for appointment to fill any vacancy on the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience, expertise, diversity and availability of service to us; - developing and recommending to our board such policies and procedures with respect to nomination or appointment of members of our board and chairs and members of its committees or other corporate governance matters as may be required pursuant to any SEC or NASDAQ rules, or otherwise considered desirable and appropriate; - selecting and recommending to the board the names of directors to serve as members of the audit committee and the compensation committee, as well as of the nominating and corporate governance committee itself; and - evaluating the performance and effectiveness of the board as a whole.